Kelp vs Seaweed - What's the Difference? | Doctor Seaweed Blog

 How are seaweed and sea kelp different?

 Seaweed and sea kelp also grow in different environments – seaweed can grow in any marine environment including oceans, rivers, lochs and lakes.
-The seaweed in Doctor Seaweed’s Weed & Wonderful® is harvested in the pristine lochs of the Scottish Outer Hebrides.
+The seaweed in Doctor Seaweed's Supplements is harvested from the pristine waters of the Scottish Outer Hebrides.
 Kelp on the other hand is most often found along rocky coastlines, and only in salt water.

 The definition of kelp, and which seaweeds are described as kelp can vary dependent on what country you’re in, so if you’re unsure it’s always best to check the actual species name.
 For example, in North America, the term kelp is often incorrectly used to refer to all brown seaweeds.